Automattic/wp-calypso/docs/guide/hello-world.md

 First [get setup with Calypso locally](../install.md) if you haven't already.

 Load [http://calypso.localhost:3000](http://calypso.localhost:3000/) in your browser.

+For this example to work, you need to have signed into WordPress **and** have already set up at least one site.

 All good?
 Cool, now let’s build our _Hello, World!_.

 ## Adding a new section